Turbulent transport regimes in the presence of an X-point magnetic configuration: Setup of the numerical analysis

 \section{Setup of the numerical analysis}

 In this section we provide a description of the numerical methods implemented to analyze the transport of particles.
 First, we briefly report the details of the numerical integration for the electric potential, performed either on equation \eqref{tordued}, when the reduced model is considered, or on the complete set \eqref{eqn}, \eqref{eqvort}, \eqref{eqohm}, in the case of an X-point configuration.
 In both scenarios our domain of integration is a square in the poloidal plane of side $2\pi$, on which we impose periodic boundary conditions.
-The time integration is performed via a fourth-order Runge-Kutta method, with time step $h=10^{-3}$ and a total simulation time corresponding to $\tau=10^4$.
+The time integration is performed via a fourth-order Runge-Kutta method, with time step $h=10^{-3}$ and a total simulation time corresponding to $\tau=10^4$, the latter being much greater than the time for the system to achieve a stationary state, i.e. a quasi-steady morphology of the spectrum (of course, we refer here to the inviscid scenario).
 The non-linear terms characterizing the equations of our model are treated by resorting to a pseudo-spectral approach.
 We consider a finite number of Fourier modes $(\ell,m)$ according to the following prescriptions: the lower bound for the poloidal wavenumber $k$ is provided by the box size, i.e. $k_{min}=\frac{2\pi}{L_p}$, whereas the fluid description of plasma adopted in this work implies that the smallest spatial scale accessible must be greater than the ion Larmor radius, so that it results $k_{max}=\frac{2\pi}{\rho_i}$.
 Hence, we safely consider $\ell$ and $m$ ranging between $-13$ and $13$ with any possible combination taken into account, excluding the case in which both indices are null, given that the corresponding term describes a mere constant contribution.
 This entails a total number of independent modes equal to $364$.
 For what concerns the case with the X-point configuration, we adopted the same numerical scheme presented in \cite{2024arXiv240509837C} for constant and radially sheared poloidal magnetic field in addition to the toroidal one, then extended to the X-point case in \cite{cianfmont}.
 This approach is based on solving the equations for vorticity and perturbed number density in 3D by deriving at each iteration step the electrostatic potential using a pre-computed inverse perpendicular Laplacian.
 An efficient implementation of this scheme is realized in Python using the functionalities of NumPy \cite{2020Natur.585..357H} and SciPy \cite{scipy} packages.
 In this work, this method is restricted to 2D and to the equations of the reduced model by imposing the constitutive relation \eqref{relcost} on initial data.
 Typical Tokamak parameters are assumed for both the slab and the X-point cases: $T=100\,$eV, $B_t=3\,$T and $\mathcal{N}=5\times10^{19}\,$m$^{-3}$ \cite{dtt19}, hence $\Omega_i\simeq1.4\times 10^8\,$s$^{-1}$, $\rho_i\simeq0.048\,$cm and $\nu\simeq 24.9\,$cm$^2$s$^{-1}$.
 The poloidal length scale is set to $L_p=1$cm.